Subsidized vs. Unsubsidized Loans

 If, for any reason, you don’t make the interest payments, that amount will get added to your loan balance.
 Therefore, repayment will be more costly in the end.

-As for the pros of unsubsidized student loans, they are as follows:
+As for the advantages of unsubsidized student loans, they are as follows:

 • Undergraduate and graduate students can apply for a direct unsubsidized loan.